Configuration

 test: abc

-• the options kubernetes-pod-patches, kubernetes-additional-manifests and kubernetes-additional-persistent-manifests support the use of Spring Expression Language.
+• the options kubernetes-pod-patches, kubernetes-authorized-pod-patches, kubernetes-additional-manifests, kubernetes-additional-manifests, kubernetes-additional-persistent-manifests and kubernetes-additional-persistent-manifests: support the use of Spring Expression Language.
 The following example demonstrates the use of this feature to create a PVC (Persistent Volume Claim) and mount it as home volume into the Shiny app.
 In addition, it adds the id of the proxy as environment variable.

 - id: 01_hello_manifests_expression